When Bible Study is Not Enough; Call Them to Commit

 It’s Step One

 In moving from a Discovery Bible Study to a church, step one is to call those attending to a deeper commitment.
-Next week, I will share more about further steps.
+In future articles, I will share about further steps.

 Have you given the seekers in your group/s a clear chance to respond?
 If not, do that this week.
 Don’t hesitate.
 Jesus didn’t.
 They may or may not accept the challenge you present.
 If they do, praise God!
 Even if they don’t, you will have moved forward.
 You will then know that you must move on to invest time in others who are more receptive.